What is a Stop-Loss Order?

 |Amount of Balance Lost||Amount Necessary to Return to Initial Balance|

 If you lose 10% of your trading account, you need to make 11% in order to return to breakeven.
-Losing 25% of your trading account calls for 33% of profits, and losing 50% of your trading account needs 100% of profits to return to your initial balance size.
-While stop-loss orders don’t make you automatically a profitable trader, they can at least prevent the accumulation of large losses which makes it almost impossible to recover your initial trading account size.
-That’s why using a stop loss in trading is mandatory.
+Losing 25% of your trading account calls for 33% and losing 50% of your trading account needs 100% of profits to return to your initial balance size.
+While stop-loss orders don’t make you automatically a profitable trader, they can at least prevent the accumulation of large losses.
+That is why using a stop loss in trading is extremely important.
 Stop-losses need to be a part of your risk management and overall trading plan.

 Types of Stop-Losses

 Stop-losses can be grouped by the rules that you apply when setting them.
 The following types of stop-loss orders exist: